AustinGil/presentations/edge-compute.md

 <div>

 ### Pros
-- Very easy to provision (teams, migration)
+- Easy to provision (teams/migration)
-- "Infinitely" scalable automatically
+- "Infinitely" scalable
 - Only pay for what you use
 - Only manage code (no hardware or servers)